The ramblings of a British author from somewhere down the pub...

 01134 is psychological fiction set in Japan.
 The blurb doesn’t really give much away, but… well, there is this fella you see… called Tatsuya… and he is in love.

 Those that have read advance copies have described it as being ‘sad’ and/or ‘unsettling’.
 So, if you like feeling sad and/or unsettled then this is just the book for…. umm… yeah… it’s also a ‘cracking good read’, too.
 Honest.

 There will be no separate cover reveal this time around since… well… you can probably see it on the right of your screen or at the end of this post.
 The woman on the cover is a singer in an up-and-coming Japanese rock band and a part-time model.
 I searched high and low for the look I wanted.
 Trust me, it’s not as easy as you would think to try to convince someone to pose for a cover shoot, least of all in Japan!
 Fortunately, Asuka graciously agreed to let me take some shots and, well… all I can say is that the cover looks beautiful in print.

-01134 is available in digital and print from Amazon stores near and far (well, quite far).
+01134 is available in digital and print from all major online stores near and far (well, quite far).